s-makin/discourse-offline-helper/README.md

 # discourse-offline-helper (doh)

-Downloads a discourse documentation set and transforms into a Canonical Sphinx starter pack-compatible format, ready to build.
+Downloads a Discourse documentation set and prepares it for building with the Canonical Sphinx starter pack.

 ## Features
+* Downloads raw markdown files locally
 * Creates or renames missing index files
 * Replaces hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
 * Creates h1 headers if the Discourse pages don't already have them